Young professional presents growth strategy using charts and graphs in a meeting.

 These are starting points, not prescriptions.
 Adjust rates, thresholds, and structures based on your deal economics, competitive market, and what behaviour you want to drive.
 The principle remains the same: the simpler the structure, the more effective it is at changing behaviour.

-Linear commission structures increase revenue by 9% compared to capped plans by removing artificial ceilings that encourage sandbagging, according to the 2015 Harvard Business School study by Doug J. Chung, Thomas Steenburgh, and K. Sudhir titled "Do Bonuses Enhance Sales Productivity?
-A Dynamic Structural Analysis of Bonus-Based Compensation Plans" (HBS Working Paper 12-103).
+Removing artificial ceilings reduces sandbagging.
+(Source: Chung, Steenburgh, and Sudhir, "Do Bonuses Enhance Sales Productivity?", Harvard Business School Working Paper 12-103.)
 The study examined what happened when a company removed commission caps and quarterly quotas, switching to a simpler linear structure.
-The removal of caps meant top performers kept selling through the end of the period rather than holding deals for the next quarter.
-The simpler structure reduced gaming behaviour and let reps focus on what they were good at: selling.
+Top performers kept selling through the end of the period rather than holding deals for the next quarter.

-Commission-based plans consistently outperform bonus-based structures on productivity because the link between effort and reward is immediate and transparent.
-Research published in the Journal of Marketing Research by Thomas J. Steenburgh and Michael Ahearne (2012) titled "Motivating Salespeople: What Really Works" (Vol. 49, No. 4, pp. 536–553) compared commission plans against bonus plans across multiple firms and found that commission plans delivered 12–18% higher output.
-Why?
-Reps could see exactly how each deal affected their earnings.
-Bonuses, paid quarterly or annually against aggregate targets, lacked that direct connection.
+Commission-based plans tend to outperform bonus-based structures because the link between effort and reward is immediate and transparent.
+(Source: Steenburgh and Ahearne, "Motivating Salespeople: What Really Works", Harvard Business Review, 2012.)
+Reps can see exactly how each deal affects their earnings.
+Bonuses, paid quarterly or annually against aggregate targets, lack that direct connection.

-But the research also reveals something less comfortable: extrinsic rewards can crowd out intrinsic motivation.
-According to Edward L. Deci and Richard M. Ryan's 1985 research in "Intrinsic Motivation and Self-Determination in Human Behavior" (Perspectives in Social Psychology series, Plenum Press, New York), when a task becomes associated with a payment, people sometimes lose interest in the task itself.
-This doesn't mean commission is bad — salespeople expect and deserve to be paid for performance.
-It means commission works best when it amplifies motivation that already exists rather than trying to manufacture it from scratch.
+Extrinsic rewards can crowd out intrinsic motivation.
+(Source: Deci and Ryan, 1985, "Intrinsic Motivation and Self-Determination in Human Behavior", Plenum Press.)
+When a task becomes associated with payment, people sometimes lose interest in the task itself.
+This doesn't mean commission is bad — it means commission works best when it amplifies motivation that already exists rather than trying to manufacture it from scratch.

 The practical implication: hire people who genuinely want to sell, then design a commission plan that rewards them fairly for doing it.
 Don't expect a clever incentive structure to transform someone who isn't motivated into a top performer.

-Optimal compensation should tie to gross margin rather than volume when salespeople have pricing discretion, according to research dating to the 1970s by John U. Farley (1964, "An Optimal Plan for Salesmen's Compensation," Journal of Marketing Research, Vol. 1, No. 2, pp. 39–43) and Charles B. Weinberg (1975, "An Optimal Commission Plan for Salesmen's Control over Price," Management Science, Vol. 21, No. 8, pp. 937–943).
-If your reps can negotiate on price, commissioning on revenue alone creates an obvious misalignment: they're paid the same whether they sell at full price or at a 30% discount.
+Commission should tie to gross margin when reps have pricing discretion.
+(Source: Farley, 1964, "An Optimal Plan for Salesmen's Compensation", Journal of Marketing Research, Vol. 1, No. 2, pp. 39–43; Weinberg, 1975, "An Optimal Commission Plan for Salesmen's Control over Price", Management Science, Vol. 21, No. 8, pp. 937–943.)
+If your reps can negotiate on price, commissioning on revenue alone creates misalignment: they're paid the same whether they sell at full price or at a 30% discount.

 Commission Structure Comparison